-A good disaster plan is essential for the longevity of your call center.
-Without one, you’re susceptible to a number of a scenarios that could bring down your entire business.
+A good disaster plan is essential for the longevity of your inbound call center.
+Without one, you’re susceptible to a number of scenarios that could bring down your entire business.
 A majority of call centers operate long hours and sometimes 24 hours a day so downtime must be avoided at all costs.
 We encourage our customers all around the world to follow a variety of steps so that they’re fully prepared in the case of an emergency.
 In this article we’ll highlight some of these steps and discuss disaster preparedness for your call center.

 Establish a channel of communication

 If disaster strikes, you need to be able to contact your employees.
 In some cases, your usual manner of communication may not be available.
 Your call center should keep a comprehensive list of each employee and regularly update their contact information.

 Regardless of the communication channel you choose, your employees should be informed and know which outlets to check for information from you.